nasa/ziggy/doc/user-manual/select-hpc.md

 Ziggy allows you to set this up in the properties file.
 Let's take a look:

 ```
-ziggy.remote.hecc.group = phony
+ziggy.remote.hecc-infiniband.group = phony
-ziggy.remote.hecc.user = phony
+ziggy.remote.hecc-infiniband.user = phony
-ziggy.remote.sample.group = alsophony
+ziggy.remote.hecc-slingshot.group = alsophony
-ziggy.remote.sample.user = alsophony
+ziggy.remote.hecc-slingshot.user = alsophony
 ```

-If we were foolish enough to try to run the sample pipeline on the `HECC` environment, it would use `phony` for the group name that's to be billed (it would also use that for the user and the host, but the HECC batch system doesn't use either of those parameters).
-If we were even more foolish and attempted to run on the nonexistent `sample` remote environment, it would use `alsophony` for the group, user, and host.
+If we were foolish enough to try to run the sample pipeline on the `HECC-InfiniBand` environment, it would use `phony` for the group name that's to be billed (it would also use that for the user and the host, but the HECC batch system doesn't use either of those parameters).
+If we attempted to run on the `hecc-slingshot` remote environment, it would use `alsophony` for the group, user, and host.

 Note that the environment name in these properties is not case-sensitive.
-The `HECC` environment is defined with a capitalized name, but the lower-case `hecc` in the properties will still match the environment.
+The `HECC-InfiniBand` environment is defined with a capitalized name, but the lower-case `hecc` in the properties will still match the environment.

 [[Previous]](halt-tasks.md)
 [[Up]](user-manual.md)